 Affiliate and Referral links are used below to promote products I love and recommend.
 I receive a commission on any purchases made through these links.
 Please see my disclosure policy for more details.
+As an Amazon Associate, I earn from qualifying purchases.

-Crossing midline is something that all of us do every day without even realizing it.
+Crossing the midline is something that all of us do every day without even realizing it.
 You may not realize it because it is an integrated movement in our bodies from childhood.
 Today I am going to share 10 crossing midline exercises for kids.

-I also have a free download of 20 crossing midline activity ideas for you at the end of this post.
+I also have a free PDF download of 20 crossing midline activity ideas for you at the end of this post.

 10 Crossing Midline Exercises for Kids